 Key Takeaways

-• Penalty clauses impose financial consequences for failing to meet clearly defined, measurable KPIs in service agreements to ensure compliance and accountability.
+• Penalty clauses impose financial consequences for failing to meet clearly defined, measurable KPIs in service agreements, ensuring compliance and accountability.

 • Effective penalty structures are proportional to the severity and frequency of KPI breaches, maintaining fairness and motivating improved performance.